emdgroup/foundry-dev-tools/docs/dev/architecture/api_client_implementation.md

 #### Direct API calls

-If it is just a wrapper around an API and does nothing else than calling the [`api_request`] method, the method's name should begin with 'api_' followed by the name of the api.
+If it is just a wrapper around an API and does nothing else than calling the [`api_request`] method.
+The method's name should begin with 'api_' followed by the name of the api.

 For example the [`DataProxyClient.api_get_file`](#foundry_dev_tools.clients.data_proxy.DataProxyClient.api_get_file) method: